 - If necessary, lean out of the window to breathe and shout for help;

-- If you need to beak the widow, use a heavy object (eg the fire extinguisher) and aim for the corner of the window, not the middle;
+- If you need to break the widow, use a heavy object (eg the fire extinguisher) and aim for the corner of the window, not the middle;

 - Fire Service advice states that you should not escape from the window unless you are in immediate danger from the fire.
 If there are two adults, then one should drop (not jump) first to enable children to be lowered before being dropped.
 Throw out the sofa cushions first to cushion the landing.